isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 ## 3. Map custom component with headless form fields

 The process of using a third-party librarary components to render Headless Adaptive forms fields is know as mapping.
 You map each ([fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-json-properties-fieldtype--text-input)) to corresponding component of third-party library.
-For example, Google Material UI library components.

 All the mapping related information is added to the `mappings.ts` file.
 The `...mappings` statement in the `mappings.ts` file refers to the default mappings, which overlays the ([fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-json-properties-fieldtype--text-input) or :type) with [Adobe Spectrum](https://spectrum.adobe.com/page/text-field/) components.